MikiMirai/MikiMirai/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on 2 Unity games and a mobile app with MAUI
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning .NET MAUI, Python and Japanese
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on game making
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with our Mayhem Game
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

 <h2 align="center">